 Pickling zucchini

-For pickling choose small zucchini that even look a lot like cucumbers.
-Pickle them the same way you make your cucumber pickles and you might even like them more than regular pickles.
+For pickling, choose small zucchini that resemble cucumbers closely.
+Or make sliced zucchini pickles.
+Pickle them the same way you make your cucumber pickles, and you might even like them more than regular pickles.
 I certainly would encourage you to give it a try if you haven’t yet.
-Zucchini also tastes good in a pickled vegetable medley.

 Making zucchini relish

-There are many relish recipes that use zucchini alone or in combination with other vegetables.
 I like to make Ikra, aka “Poor man’s caviar”.
-I use a proven recipe based on carrots and zucchini from my home recipe book.
-I don’t even know anymore where I got it from, but it is very tasty.
-The Ball Complete Book of Home Preserving has several recipes for zucchini as well.
+This is a tried-and-tested recipe based on carrots and zucchini from my home recipe book.
+I donโt even know anymore where I got it from, but it is very tasty.

 Freezing zucchini bread or muffins